 You don't have to rinse the straight razor from shaving soap as often during a shave.
 The shaving cream or shaving soap kind of just accumulates on the blade, simply wipe and move on.

-Straight razors, although a more expensive initial purchase, are actually a more economical option than most other razors because you never have to buy any replacements for anything.
+Straight razors, although a more expensive initial purchase, are actually a more economical option than most other razors because you never have to buy any replacements for anything or worry about how often you should change blades.
 There are, of course, other products that you have to buy with straight razors, depending how involved of a process you want your shave to be.
 Straight razors also have to be stropped and honed, which comes with a price.

 A nice straight razor can last decades.
 Of course, it must be maintained, but if you find a straight razor you like, you can keep it for life.
 Around the time of its inception, straight razors were commonly family heirlooms, passed from father to son as a coming-of-age gift when the time for a boy to shave finally arrived.